Harlock123/FormGen_Bootstrap/README.md

 ```

 ### Some Details:
+- **elFormRow** is s chronological grouping of elements to be inserted at a given row in the bootstrap matrix.
+FormGen will interpret these entries and group them together and decorate their entries with col-md-x where x is 1 2 3 4 6 12 ato attempt to evenly space them across the form in the standard bootstrap way.
+Start at 1 and number each subsequent rows entries chronologically ie next rows contents would be 2 and then 3 and so on.

 - **elid** is a simple string that will be used to identify the element on the DOM.
 It can be any alpha numeric be unique for each elemet that is being placed into the form.

 - **eltype** is a string representation of the kind of ui element desired.
 Valid types are